manwar/theweeklychallenge/content/blog/docker-compose.md

 All I knew was `docker-compose`, standalone tool for managing multi-container `Docker` applications.

-Just for fun, I am using the `docker compose` commmand in this post.
+Just for fun, I am using the `docker compose` command in this post.

 Having said this will also work with `docker-compose` without any change.